subh-775/BhalaManus70B/README.md

 - **Text Input:** Enter queries directly into the text input field.
 - **Image Analysis:** Upload images to extract meaningful insights or queries.
 - **Sidebar Configurations:**
-  1. Create and enter your Groq API Key and other required credentials.You can create your api by clicking on side panel and create your api key:
+  1. Create your api by clicking on side panel following image detail:
      ![Api key](test_images/grok.png)
+  2. Once created enter your Groq API Key and other required credentials at `LLM API Key` displaying above.
   3. Enable or disable vector database, web search, or chat history usage.
 - You can also use the model here at : <a href="http://Good-boy.streamlit.app">Here</a>